alaanvv/Ticket/readme.md

     - [x] Add *edit* and *remove* routes for **event**
     - [x] Create routes to read
     - [x] Use the **active** from database tables
-    - [x] Not-dashboard operations shouldn't see unactive stuff `where { id, active: true}`
+    - [x] Non-dashboard operations shouldn't see unactive stuff `where { id, active: true}`
+    - [x] Routes to fetch stuff that belongs to other stuff
+        - [x] All tickets within an event
+        - [x] All batches within a ticket
+        - [x] Active batch of a ticket
+- [ ] Create tests for every possibility on each route (so future fixes and features don't break)
 - [ ] Ticket instance
     - [ ] Create database table (status, price_paid)
     - [ ] Rewatch Death Note
     - [ ] Create route to sell it
         - [ ] Decrease amount on stock (deactive on 0)
-- [ ] Create a route that returns the active batch of an ticket
+    - [ ] Tests here
 - [ ] Create dashboard
     - [ ] Routes to see **events** and **ticket**
     - [ ] Filters for date
     - [ ] Sorting options (amount remaining, amount sold, date)
-- [ ] Create tests for every possibility on each route (so future fixes and features don't break)
+    - [ ] Tests here also